KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/bash_pipeline/README.md

 	$ echo num

 What do you see in the terminal?
 The `echo` utility takes what arguments you provide and prints to terminal.
-In this case it interpreted `num` as a a character string and simply printed it back to us.
+In this case it interpreted `num` as a character string and simply printed it back to us.
 This is because **when using the variable as an argument to the `echo` command, we explicitly use a `$` in front of it**:

 	$ echo $num